Can’t lose the last few pounds? Read this.

 My body doesn’t look perfect but it’s perfect as it is.

-So to the woman who wants to lose the last few pounds, consider this instead:
+To the person who can’t lose the last few pounds, consider this:

 1. You are already at the perfect weight for your body, where it functions at it’s best, it’s healthiest, it’s strongest